-Carolyn is one of our “OG” community members and we love to see her face on our bi-weekly Zoom Cafés!
+Carolyn is one of our “OG” community members and we love to see her face on our monthly Zoom Cafés!
 She’s a true creative with an amazing eye, and shares words of wisdom with us here.

 What moment in your life made you think, “After that, life was never the same.”

 My Father died suddenly when I was 12, just three months before my 13th birthday.
 I adored him, we didn’t get to say goodbye and I knew that nothing would ever be the same.
 It was not… I struggled with grief and a sense of loss that was overwhelming.
 I was a strong, smart, defiant girl and I closed myself off, vowing never to be that hurt again.
 When you live a long time, there are more moments that serve as “markers.”

 What do you do when you don’t know what to do?